ftarlao/goblocksync/README.md

 # goblocksync
-Syncronizes two files remotely, or locally, well-suited for block devices.
+Syncronizes two files remotely, or locally.
 Aims at minimizing completion time for very large files--i.e.rsync for large block-devices/files

 At the moment the project is in a not-working, not usable.. state.
 Work-in-progress.